-MIT predicts that cybercriminals will target SaaS (Software-as-a-Service) and cloud computing businesses will store sensitive and confidential organizational data that is worth a fortune.
+MIT predicts that cybercriminals will target SaaS (Software-as-a-Service) and cloud computing businesses will store sensitive and confidential organisational data that is worth a fortune.

 In this week’s article, let us have a basic introduction about ransomware and understand how your businesses might be vulnerable to the danger of a ransomware attack.

-Designed using the principles of Cryptovirology, ransomware is the type of malware that holds the victim’s data and files hostage and blocks their access to it.
+Designed using the principles of Crypto-virology, ransomware is the type of malware that holds the victim’s data and files hostage and blocks their access to it.
 In some cases, they also threaten to make the data public unless a ransom is paid.
-Cybercriminals present payment instructions to organizations, to be made using untraceable Cryptocurrencies in order to get access to the de-encryption key.
+Cybercriminals present payment instructions to organisations, to be made using untraceable Cryptocurrencies in order to get access to the de-encryption key.

 One of the most common entry-points of ransomware into the enterprise security infrastructure is by using the techniques of phishing.
 Ransomware is hidden in the form of email attachments that pose as files that can be trusted by employees.
 Once the attachments are open, the malware can take over the entire computer especially if it has built-in tools that trick users to provide administrative access.

 Read more about the importance of malware analysis for enterprises: Importance Of Malware Analysis Tools For Timely Malware Detection